SIRS — The Student Instructional Ratings Survey

 Transition to Online SIRS in Blue

-Most courses currently use the online survey format that used a survey component of Sakai since 2008.
-Beginning in Fall 2018, CTAAR will transition from Sakai to a new survey tool, “eXplorance Blue”.
+Beginning in Fall 2018, CTAAR transitioned from Sakai to a new survey tool, “eXplorance Blue”.
 This change should be mostly transparent to students and faculty, who will see many improvements but will continue to use the surveys in the same way.

 Note: CTAAR generally tries to avoid calling the this process "teaching evaluations".
 The evaluation of an instructor's performance is an ongoing process that should include peer review, construction of a teaching portfolio, and an assessment of student learning outcomes in addition to student ratings.
 "Rating survey" is a more accurate term for this one facet of the teaching evaluation process.